esteinig/sketchy/README.md

 * *Klebsiella pneumoniae*
 * *Mycobacterium tuberculosis*

-Please see our preprint for guidance on the limiations of `Sketchy`.
+Please see our preprint for guidance on the limitations of `Sketchy`.

 - [Install](#install)
   - [`conda`](#conda)